Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 6. Gifts and Contributions

 Gifts and contributions are probably the only truly discretionary item on our list of retirement expenses.
-But interestingly, this is one category where your expenditures are likely to rise over time as you age.
+But interestingly, this is one category where your expenditures are likely to increase as you age.

 Every charity has different overhead costs.
 The websites listed above will help you determine how much of your donation goes to its intended purpose vs. those overhead costs.